dennisjl/TMM4100/README.md

 Characteristics:
 * Minimal or no reliance on dedicated serveres in data centers
 * Exploits direct communication between pairs of intermittently connected hosts, called peers.

+For many instant message applications, servers are used to track IP addresses of users, but user2user messages are sent directly between user hosts.

+__The interface between the process and the computer network:__ A process sends messages into, and receives messages from, the network through a software itnerface called a socket.

+Anology to understand processes and sockets:
+* Process = house
+* Socket = door
+When a process wants to send a message to another process on another host, it shoved the message out its door.

+__Socket:__ interface between the application layer and transport layer within a host.

+It is also referred to as the API between the application and the network, since the socket is the programming interface with which network applications are built.

+__Addressing Processes:__ Host is identified by its IP-address (32-bit quantity).
+IP= unique identifier for host.